-Split Panes in Excel
+What does Split Panes in Excel Mean?

-How to Split Panes in Excel?
+How to Split Panes in Excel? (with Examples)

-Example #1 – Split the Excel sheet into Panes Horizontally
+Example #1 – Split Panes Horizontally

-Let’s consider a sales data set as shown in the below table to apply the split panes to split the worksheet into panes horizontally.
+As shown in the table below, let us consider a sales data set to apply the split panes to split the worksheet into panes horizontally.

-Then you will get a horizontal splitter in your worksheet now you can compare the data by scrolling.
+Then you will get a horizontal splitter in your worksheet now.
+You can compare the data by scrolling.

-Example #2 – Split Excel Sheet into Panes Vertically
+Example #2 – Split Panes Vertically

-Then you will get a vertical splitter in your work sheet as shown in the above screenshot.
+Then, you will get a vertical splitter in your worksheet, as shown in the above screenshot.

 Example #3 – Insert a Cross Split Pane into a Worksheet

-Let’s consider the below table.
+But, first, let us consider the below table.